Atroooo/LLM-Document-Analysis/README.md

 python main.py help
 ```

+All the documents are provided in documents, or in this directory, but feel free to add any that you want.

 There is 2 possibilities for providing the documents to the model:
 - You can put all the documents in the documents/ folder and run the following command:
 ```bash